Sir Harry Burrard, 1st Baronet, of Lymington

-General Sir Harry Burrard, 1st Baronet (1 June 1755 – 17 October 1813) was a British soldier who fought in the American War of Independence, the French Revolutionary Wars and in the Peninsular War.
+General Sir Harry Burrard, 1st Baronet (1 June 1755 – 17 October 1813) was a British soldier and officer who fought in the American War of Independence, the French Revolutionary Wars and in the Peninsular War.

 Biography

 Burrard was born at Walhampton on 1 June 1755, the elder son of George Burrard of Walhampton, Hampshire, who was the third son of Paul Burrard, M.P. for Lymington from 1706 to 1736, and younger brother of Sir Harry Burrard, M.P. for Lymington from 1741 to 1784 and created a baronet in 1769.

 Burrard became an ensign in the Coldstream Guards in 1772.
 He was promoted lieutenant and captain in 1773, and in 1777 exchanged into the 60th Foot, in order to see service in the American War of Independence.
 With his regiment he served under Sir William Howe in 1778 and 1779—He was captured during a raid on the Bruges canal in 1798.
 He led the 2nd Brigade during the 1799 Anglo-Russian invasion of Holland, fighting at the battles of Bergen, Egmont and Castricum.
 In 1780 returned to England on being elected M.P. for Lymington through the influence of his uncle Sir Harry.
 He served under Lord Cornwallis in America in 1781 and 1782.

-After peace had been declared he returned to the guards in 1786 as lieutenant and captain in the grenadier guards, and was promoted captain and lieutenant-colonel in 1789.
+After peace had been declared he returned to the guards in 1786 as lieutenant and captain in the Grenadier Guards, and was promoted captain and lieutenant-colonel in 1789.
 With the guards he served in Flanders from 1793 to 1795, and was promoted colonel in 1795, and major-general in 1798.
 In 1804 he became lieutenant-colonel commanding the 1st Foot Guards, and in 1805 he was promoted lieutenant-general.

 In 1807 he received his first command in the expedition to Copenhagen under Lord Cathcart, when he commanded the 1st Division, and as senior general under Cathcart acted as second in command.
 He had very little to do in the expedition; yet on his return he was created a baronet, and also made governor of Calshot Castle.